Loading

 For patients with moderate to severe crowding, your treatment will take approximately 18 to 24 months.
 Orthodontic treatment also takes longer if you need a tooth extracted and the remaining teeth in your smile moved accordingly to close gaps.
 Some patients may also not have enough jaw space to accommodate all their teeth, which complicates treatment.

-Keep in mind that the information in this blog post is meant to give you a general idea of how long treatment could take.
-To get an accurate timeline for orthodontics, you’ll need to consult with our family orthodontists.
+Keep in mind that all of this information is meant to give you a general idea of how long treatment could take.
+To get an accurate timeline for orthodontics, you’ll need to consult with our orthodontists.

-At Armbrecht & Wierenga Orthodontics, we are dedicated to helping patients achieve their best smiles through quality orthodontic services.
-If you are interested in learning more about getting started with orthodontic treatment for juniors, teens, or adults, give our orthodontists in Grandville, MI, a call at (616) 455-4800
+Our orthodontists serving Grand Rapids, MI, are dedicated to helping patients achieve their best smiles through quality orthodontic services.
+If you are interested in learning more about getting started with treatment for juniors, teens, or adults, call Armbrecht & Wierenga Orthodontics today at (616) 455-4800.

 This blog post has been updated.